divviup/libprio-rs/README.md

 ### Draft versions and release branches

-The `main` branch is under continuous development and will usually be partway between VDAF drafts. libprio uses stable release branches to maintain implementations of different VDAF draft versions.
+The `main` branch is under continuous development and will sometimes be partway between VDAF drafts. libprio uses stable release branches to maintain implementations of different VDAF draft versions.
 Crate `prio` version `x.y.z` is released from a corresponding `release/x.y` branch.
 We try to maintain [Rust SemVer][semver] compatibility, meaning that API breaks only happen on minor version